 The Coordination Committee is composed of 7 to 15 members elected by the General Assembly, with one main delegate and a secondary one.
 The mandate is for 3 years – every year the General Assembly re-elects one third of its components.
-The members today (after the GA in Villarceaux – Paris, June 2016) are:
+The members today after the 2019 GA meeting in Lyon (France), July 2019 are:

-Eric LAVILLUNIERE, general coordinator
+Dražen Šimleša, general coordinator

 Jason NARDI, general delegate